druide/deepstream.io-cache-and-storage-connector-template/README.md

 ## Config

-- messageConnector - deepstream's message connector instance.
+- server - deepstream server instance.
 When omited, cache will work as local only.
 - filename - filename of JSON cache shapshot.
 Path for this file must already exists.
 - flushInterval - interval between file writes, ms. Default 10000